Understanding LXI and PXI for SwitchingUnderstanding LXI and PXI for Switching

 40-923A PXI modular and 60-103B LXI modular chassis.

-Both of these chassis host PXI modules, the PXI chassis (left) shows a remote control interface fitted for connection to the PC1 bus in the left slots, and the LXI chassis (right) shows our proprietary LXI controller fitted, which provides control of the chassis and the modules its hosts.
+Both of these chassis host PXI modules, the PXI chassis (left) shows a remote control interface fitted for connection to the PC1 bus in the left slots, the LXI chassis (right) shows our proprietary LXI controller fitted which provides control of the chassis and the modules its hosts.

-We have introduced our LXI chassis for these applications that support our PXI modules.
-The restriction to our modules is a software issue rather than a hardware issue.
-The LXI chassis has an embedded Linux-based controller that requires access to source code for the modules supported.
+For these applications we have introduced our LXI chassis that support our PXI modules, the restriction to our modules is a software issue rather than a hardware issue.
+The LXI chassis has an embedded Linux based controller that requires access to source code for the modules supported.
 The same controller gives the user a barrier between the PXI modules and the system controller that gives it all the features of Ethernet connectivity, including web-based management of the PXI switching modules.

 Proprietary Modularity in LXI

-The LXI standard does not disallow modularity; it is simply not a requirement of the standard.
+Modularity is not disallowed by the LXI standard, it is simply not a requirement of the standard.
 So vendors can also create proprietary modular formats to solve particular problems.
-We offer a couple of different options that are examples of this.
+We offer a couple different options that are examples of this.

 65-110 wideband modular LXI chassis and 65-200 modular LXI chassis

-The other is our 65-200 modular LXI chassis, which offers you a solution that can be easily re-configured by the insertion and removal of up to six LXI matrix plug-in modules.
-We also provide a solution that includes this chassis with some high-density Reed Relay plug-in matrix modules that provide access to all signal connections on 200-pin connectors.
-It can support matrices with a Y-axis size of 4 and is expandable in the X-axis range up to 1,536 in increments of 128.
-Another essential feature is that over 1,500 relays can be closed simultaneously for specific conditions for parametric testing.
+The other is a 65-200 modular LXI chassis, it offers you a solution that can be easily re-configured by the insertion and removal of up to six LXI matrix plug-in modules.
+We will soon offer a solution that includes this chassis with some high-density Reed Relay plug-in matrix modules that provide access to all signal connections on 200 pin connectors.
+It is capable of supporting matrices with a Y-axis size of 4 and expandable in the X-axis range up to 1,536 in increments of 128.
+Another important feature is that over 1,500 relays can be closed simultaneously for specific conditions for parametric testing.

 Summary

-There is no "best " platform for signal switching in automated test systems; the LXI and PXI standards bring different advantages and disadvantages depending on what you may be trying to do.
-In this respect, instruments are also not that different—there are always examples of where PXI and LXI implementations will have various compromises on cost, performance and size.
-Vendor-designed enclosures will usually convey performance advantages to LXI solutions; a modular chassis system can offer benefits in cost and size for diverse systems, particularly where the functions required are diverse and high levels of multi-vendor integration are required.
+There really is no "best" platform for signal switching in automated test systems; the LXI and PXI standards bring different advantages and disadvantages depending on what you may be trying to do.
+In this respect, instruments are also not that much different—there are always examples of where PXI and LXI implementations will have different compromises on cost, performance and size.
+Vendor designed enclosures will usually convey performance advantages to LXI solutions; a modular chassis system can offer advantages in cost and size for diverse systems particularly where the functions required are diverse and high levels of multi-vendor integration are required.

-That is the nature of standards; they use a set of assumptions when they are created that have consequences when products are made that use them.
-For our company, those consequences of switching systems create different ways of tackling problems that depend on component size, switch system size and switching system diversity.
+That is the nature of standards; they use a set of assumptions when they are created that have consequences when products are created that use them.
+For our company, those consequences to switching systems create different ways of tackling problems that depend on component size, switch system size and switching system diversity.
 That is why we embrace both the LXI and PXI standards.